 Situational awareness and automated driving

 For many of our customers, developing situational awareness solutions and related services for vehicles or traffic management is the natural path towards interoperable systems and higher levels of autonomy.
 Examples of customers with these kinds of needs include vehicle manufacturers and logistics and transport operators.

 VTT has extensive experience in vehicle and transport infrastructure sensor systems and data fusion to generate an overview of the environment.
 We have also been working on a control system for autonomous driving different weather conditions.
 We have access to three specially equipped cars as well as a bus for automated driving research and experiments.
+They are located in the premises of VTT.
 Our sensing technology experts can also deliver customised solutions and algorithms.
 Our ICT experts specialise in solutions that enable vehicle and backend systems to communicate and exchange data.

 To establish a novel autonomous taxi operation, VTT carried out a risk analysis of operating an autonomous, electric last-mile vehicle in the busy Kuparipuisto factory area for RoboRide Oy.

 The resulting service cuts costs and CO2 emissions while transporting visitors autonomously and safely